phax/as2-lib/README.md

 The subproject `as2-lib` is licensed under the FreeBSD License.
 The subproject `as2-partnership-mongodb` is licensed under the Apache 2 license.
 The subproject `as2-servlet` is licensed under the Apache 2 license.
 The subproject `as2-demo-webapp` is licensed under the Apache 2 license.
+The subproject `as2-demo-webapp` is licensed under the Apache 2 license.

 # News and noteworthy